jakcodex/muledump/README.md

 ## Synopsis

 This tool allows you to list contents of all your accounts in a single page (characters, their stats and items, items in vaults).
-Also it generates a summary of all the items - you probably saw screenshots of these in trading forum ([example](http://i755.photobucket.com/albums/xx195/Ind3sisiv3/Ilovemuledump.png)).
+Also it generates a summary of all the items - you probably saw screenshots of these in trading forum ([example](https://imgur.com/dDA2vC9)).

 The point of playing the game is to have fun.
 Muling is not fun.
 I am trying to increase overall fun ratio by decreasing amount of time spent fussing with mules and storagekeeping.

-## Release Information

-This is a *preview release* of new features in Jakcodex/Muledump 0.8.

-A hosted version on Github is available [here](https://jakcodex.github.io/muledump/muledump.html).

-This preview release is available for download [here](https://github.com/jakcodex/muledump/archive/setuptools.zip).

-All released versions are available for download [here](https://github.com/jakcodex/muledump/releases).

 ## Requirements

 Currently due to how Deca handles requests to ROTMG servers a browser extension is required to use this Muledump.

 See the [Requirements](REQUIREMENTS.md) page for more information.

+## Release Information

+The current version is Jakcodex/Muledump v0.8.0-7.

+Muledump Online is available hosted on Github [here](https://jakcodex.github.io/muledump/muledump.html).

+This version is available for download [here](https://github.com/jakcodex/muledump/archive/setuptools.zip).

+All released versions are available for download [here](https://github.com/jakcodex/muledump/releases).

 ## Local Download Version